-The + and - terminals are connected to the input power supply of the GSM Commander.
+The + and - terminals are connected to the input power supply of the GSM Commander, and are provided to make it easy to connect dry contacts to the GSM Commander.

 If the power supply is 14V, the voltage at the + and - terminals will be slightly less at about 13.8V (due to an internal series diode for reverse polarity protection).